mcasimir/mobile-angular-ui-website/contents/pages/docs.md

 Mobile Angular Ui aims to solve most of common problems while developing with html on mobile devices.

-By just requiring `mobile-angular-ui` as a dependency for your app you will get:
+By just requiring `mobile-angular-ui` as a dependency for your app you will get already:

 - reliable and fast touch-scroll polyfill
 - Fastclick
-- nobounce hack for IOS
+- nobounce / touchmove default prevention hacks

-Please note that `ngTouch` as is now, it is not your best option to deal with mobile developement and angular.js.
+Please note that `ngTouch` as it is now will not play well with Mobile Angular UI, especially with fastclick.js.

-Mobile Angular Ui offers services to support touch enabled devices at best, and they has a similar interface to `ngTouch` one so you can use it as a drop in replacement.
+Mobile Angular Ui offers services to support touch enabled devices at best, and they has an interface similar to `ngTouch` so you can use it as a drop in replacement.

 The `mobile-angular-ui.gestures` module has powerfull directives and services to support `touch`, `swipe` and `drag` gestures, and it does not need any `.css` to work.